Mareike Wulf: Early life and career

-Political activity
+Political career

+Career in state politics

-Mareike Wulf entered Lower Saxony politics as a career changer; she stood for election for the first time in the 2017 Lower Saxony state election and with 25.4% was defeated in the constituency of Hannover-Mitte by SPD candidate Alptekin Kırcı, who won 41.4% of the primary vote.
+Wulf entered Lower Saxony politics as a career changer; she stood for election for the first time in the 2017 Lower Saxony state election and with 25.4% was defeated in the constituency of Hannover-Mitte by SPD candidate Alptekin Kırcı, who won 41.4% of the primary vote.
 Nevertheless, she entered the state parliament via 12th place on the CDU state list.
 She was the designated Minister of Education in the shadow cabinet of CDU's top candidate Bernd Althusmann; however, following coalition negotiations, this department went to Grant Hendrik Tonne (SPD).
 Mareike Wulf was elected deputy chairwoman of the CDU parliamentary group in the state parliament with responsibility for the areas of culture and economics.
 In July 2021, Mareike Wulf was elected chairwoman of the Women's Union of Lower Saxony.

+Member of the German Parliament, 2021–present

-In the 2021 German federal election, she stood as a direct candidate in the electoral district Hameln-Pyrmont - Holzminden and in 9th place on the CDU state list of Lower Saxony, which won her a seat in the German Bundestag.
+In the 2021 German federal election, Wulf stood as a direct candidate in the electoral district Hameln-Pyrmont - Holzminden and in 9th place on the CDU state list of Lower Saxony, which won her a seat in the German Bundestag.
 She resigned from her state parliament mandate and was succeeded by Colette Thiemann.

+In 2023, Wulf joined a cross-party working group on dogs.